aws-sigv4-sign

 A small library for signing HTTP requests with AWS Signature Version 4 (SigV4) authentication, built with the official AWS SDK.

-[!TIP] If you are using the
+If you are using the fetch

-API, consider using theaws-sigv4-fetch
+API, consider using the aws-sigv4-fetch

 package to automatically sign requests.